plforacle/mysql-ai-chatbot-rag/setup-sakila/setup-sakila.md

 In this lab, you will be guided through the following tasks:

-- Install  Sakila
+- Install  and explore Sakila
-- Explore the Sakila Database in MySQL
 - Prepare Sakila for  RAG processing

 ### Prerequisites